pyrsmk/run/README.md

 ## Notes about Ruby vs Make

 Many of you will probably think "What ?!
 I need to install a new language on my system to use Run ?
-And I also need yo learn Ruby ?!".
+And I also need to learn Ruby ?!".
 To them, I would respond "Hey !
 With make it's actually the same, but 100x worse !".

 ## Why ?